ministryofjustice/hmcts-common-platform-mock-api/README.md

 ```

 By default, the application will listen on port 3000 as defined in `puma.rb`.
 You can verify your setup by sending a request to an endpoint and checking for a HTTP response code of 2xx/Success.
-e.g.
+The credentials for the HTTP Basic Authentication are defined in `.env`.
 ```shell
 curl -u admin:password --head http://localhost:3000/admin/prosecution_cases
 ```